north2arctic/north2arctic.github.io/_posts/2021-05-31-rounding-malaspina-glacier.md

 <figure>
     <img src="/assets/images/05-31/camp.jpg">
     <figcaption>
 That night we camped on the beach at the most spectacular site so far.
-In the morning we could the whole range for about 15 minutes until the first clouds covered it.
+In the morning we could see the whole St Elias range for about 15 minutes until the clouds started covering it.
     </figcaption>
 </figure>